huggingface/transformers/docs/source/en/add_new_model.md

 Open a [New model addition](https://github.com/huggingface/transformers/issues/new?assignees=&labels=New+model&template=new-model-addition.yml) issue to add a specific model.

 > [!TIP]
-> To add any model, filter by the [New model](https://github.com/huggingface/transformers/labels/New%20model) label for an open model request.
+> Filter by the [New model](https://github.com/huggingface/transformers/labels/New%20model) label on GitHub if you're open to adding any model.

 Now is a good time to get familiar with BrandNewBert.
-It can be helpful to read a models research paper to understand its technical details and implementation.
-You don't necessarily have to worry too much about the more theoretical aspects of the paper.
-Instead, focus on the practical details.
+It is helpful to read a models research paper to understand its technical design and implementation.
+You don't necessarily have to worry too much about the theoretical details.
+Instead, focus on the practical ones.
 Use the questions below to guide your reading.

 - What type of model is BrandNewBert?
 Is it a encoder, decoder, or encoder-decoder model?
 - What tasks can BrandNewBert be used for?